Europe Without Russian Gas – Myth or Reality?

 Money Funneled Into Wind and Sun

-Europe will soon no longer need Russian gas, emphasised Angela Merkel when meeting in August with Ukraine's president, Volodymyr Zelensky.
+Europe will soon no longer need Russian gas, emphasised Angela Merkel when meeting in August with Ukraine's president

 "At the latest in 25 years, we will stop exporting Russian gas.
 And Ukraine should prepare for this.
 As in other countries, you should know what to do when this happens," stated the outgoing German Chancellor.